- Table of Contents

 What Does Hazard Identification Study (HAZID) Mean?

-At its core, a Hazard Identification Study (HAZID) is a methodical and multidisciplinary process used to identify and evaluate potential hazards and risks in a system, project, or process.
+At its core, a Hazard Identification Study (HAZID) is a systematic and multidisciplinary process used to identify and evaluate potential hazards and risks in a system, project, or process.
 The primary objective of a HAZID study is to enhance safety and reduce the likelihood of accidents by proactively identifying and addressing potential threats.

 HAZID studies typically involve a team of experts from various disciplines, including engineering, operations, safety, and environmental management.
 Together, they analyse the entire lifecycle of the system or project under consideration, from design and construction to operation and maintenance.
 The team's diverse expertise ensures a comprehensive examination of all possible hazards.